-Andrew Brunson has been wrongfully imprisoned in Turkey since October of 2016.
-He has been presented twice to a Turkish judge, on April 16th, 2018 and on May 7th, 2018.
-The trial has been delayed without any reasonable justification and the proceedings have been pushed off until July 18th, 2018.
+Andrew Brunson has been wrongfully imprisoned in Turkey since October 2016.
+He was presented three times to a Turkish judge: on April 16th, on May 7th and on July 18th, 2018.
+The trial has been delayed without any reasonable justification and the next hearing is now set for October 12th, 2018.

-The description of Pastor Brunson as a terrorist could not be further from the facts.
+The description of Pastor Brunson as a terrorist could not be further from the truth.
 Indeed, he has lived peacefully in Turkey together with his wife and three children for 23 years.
 Andrew Brunson was serving openly as pastor of the Izmir Resurrection Church, all without any incident with authorities.
 As a religious leader, Andrew Brunson specially worked to keep political activities away from himself and his church.
 Of course, he shared his faith with the population as any other religious leaders, which is part of his religious freedom.
-The incrimination for “Christianization” in a State party to the Council of Europe cannot be justified in any way and is very worrying.
+The incrimination for “Christianization” in a Council of Europe member State cannot be justified in any way and is very worrying.

-In fact, the charges against Pastor Brunson are based on a conspiracy theory who wants the population to believe that all the political opponents plot hand in hand against Mr. Erdoğan.
+In fact, the charges against Pastor Brunson are based on a conspiracy theory according to which the population believe that all the political opponents are plotting against Mr. Erdoğan.
 In this regard, the indictment states that Andrew Brunson, the Gülen movement and the PKK “misuse persons' religious beliefs and try to create a synergy that poses a threat to their own government.”
-At the same time, the Turkish prosecutor acknowledges that Pastor Brunson is not a member of these movements and that no direct connection is established between him and the 2016 coup d'état attempt.
+At the same time, the Turkish prosecutor acknowledges that Pastor Brunson is not a member of these movements and that no direct connection has been established between him and the 2016 coup d'état attempt.
 The allegations of the prosecutor are thus not based on any established facts.

 On February 7th, 2018, the European Parliament voted a resolution “[urging] the Turkish Government to release Pastor Andrew Brunson and to allow him to return home” (2018/2527(RSP)).
 On March 9th, 2018, his case was brought before the United Nations bodies in Geneva.
 Pastor Brunson’s daughter also shared her personal testimony before the Human Rights Council.
 On April 20th, two-thirds of the U.S. Senators have addressed a bipartisan letter to President Erdoğan “in the hope that justice would be done and Pastor Brunson would be reunited with his family.”
-A petition for his release gathered over half a million signatures.
 24 members of the Parliamentary Assembly of the Council of Europe already signed a written declaration (No. 651, Doc.
 14492).

 On July 5th, 2018, in anticipation to Pastor Brunson's third day of trial, 98 Members of the European Parliament (MEPs), from all political groups and 21 countries, sent an open letter to remind President Erdoğan of “the European and International commitments of the Republic of Turkey in regard to freedom of religion, to the prohibition of arbitrary detention, and to the right to a fair trial.”
 They especially protest “against the fact that Pastor Brunson had to wait almost a year and half before being indicted” and against “the fact that the indictment associates “Christianization” with terrorism, considering the Christian faith as endangering Turkey’s unity, while Christianity has been peacefully present in this land long before the actual Republic of Turkey.”

-We will keep you informed of the next development in the case of Andrew Brunson.
+We will keep you informed of the next development in this case.